ElijahHCO/Portfolio/README.md

 Today is day four of my porfolio build.
 I have made some adjustments to my navbar/logo layout and I am much happier with how it looks/functions now.
 I plan to spend my Sunday debugging a couple small things regarding its functionality on the home page.

 I need to finish my Resume, Social Media, and Contact pages.

+2/28/2022

+Today is day five of my portfolio build.
+I have made significant progress today on my contact page.
+I just need to get it to actually send me an email with the information provided by the user and it will be complete.

+I am satisfied with my functionality and layout, as far as deliverables go.
+But i would like to tweak it if time permits.

+I am going to continue to work on getting this contact page to work smoothly the rest of this afternoon.